igorwojda/kotlin-coding-challenges/README.md

 # Kotlin coding puzzles

-This repository contains a set of programming puzzles that are solved using [Kotlin](https://kotlinlang.org/) language (no worries hints and solutions are here as well).
-Goal of this repository is to help you to practice your coding skills and prepare for [whiteboard coding](https://www.quora.com/What-is-whiteboard-coding) interviews.
+This repository contains a set of programming puzzles that meant to be solved using [Kotlin](https://kotlinlang.org/) language (no worries hints and solutions and tests that will verify you solution are here as well).
+Purpose of this repository is to help you to practice your coding skills and prepare for [whiteboard coding](https://www.quora.com/What-is-whiteboard-coding) interviews.
 Keep in mind that each puzzle may have more than one solution.

 # How do I start?

 ## Opening this project
-This project is [Android Studio](https://developer.android.com/studio/) project because it allows quick out of the box JUnit test support and it is free.
+This repository contains [Android Studio](https://developer.android.com/studio/) project.
+We can quickly open the project simply by checking out this the project from git repository.

 1. Install Android Studio
 2. Install git `brew install git` using cmd